 There is also a vent cap that provides protection for the open end of the ductwork stack.
 Each fitting and configuration help the ductwork perform its duties efficiently, which is to allow the free flow of clean and conditioned air.

 Duct outlets can include registers, grilles, and diffusers.
-These parts divide the airflow in a trunk and branch design.
+These parts divide the airflow between a trunk and branch design.
 For instance, diffusers allow the conditioned air to be distributed evenly with minimal noise.

 Of course, no commercial ventilation system would be complete without vents.
 These are placed in the ceiling with their edges corresponding to the opening of the duct system.
 Warm or cool air will pour through the commercial ductwork, allowing it to disperse to the rooms below.